monish-it/Manthan_Event_Detection/README.md

 Created by Team PRIMAN from Prince Shri Venkateshwara Padmavathy Engineering college.

 Files in this repository is not Fully working code but just some modules of our approach.
-While developing the idea we tested/analyzed the capability of OpenCV and YOLO by coding some object detection and tracking stuffs and the tested code is uploaded in this repository.
+While developing the idea we tested/analyzed the capability of OpenCV, TensorFLow and YOLO by coding some object detection and tracking stuffs and the tested code is uploaded in this repository.